Ludwig Strecker Jr.: Life

 Born Ludwig Emanuel Strecker in Mainz, he was interested in poetry and literature early in life.
-He studied law at the Ludwig-Maximilians-Universität München, the Humboldt-Universität zu Berlin and the University of Leipzig, where he obtained his doctorate in 1906.
+He studied law at the Ludwig Maximilian University of Munich, the Humboldt University of Berlin and Leipzig University, where he obtained his doctorate in 1906.

 After a stay abroad, Strecker became co-owner of the Schott music publishing house in Mainz in 1909, which his father Ludwig Strecker had inherited from Franz Schott in 1874.
 Strecker and his brother Wilhelm Strecker became directors in 1920, and opened the publishing house for contemporary composers such as Paul Hindemith and Carl Orff.
 They took over the management of Schott together when their father died in 1943.